cs-fullstack-fall-2018/django-template-blocks1-jpark1914/README.md

 THIS IS A SOLO CLASSWORK

 Use your previous movie app and base html files.
-Create template blocks in your index and about pages and create a new history page.
-Make sure your base html file includes a bootstrap jumbotron.
+Create template blocks for your header and footer in your base.html file.
+Create a new page called newIndex that changes your header, footer, and provides a different view of your databse.
+Call this page via a different route.

 Extra work:
 On a side panel on your page, include only movie names.